 Using spreadsheets in combination with historical call centre experience might be one way to approach the problem of forecasting.
 Still, this very manual “old fashioned” way of forecasting forces managers to take a deep look into historical data.
 What happened last year during this time period?
 Can they recognise any up or downward trends?
 Together with an element of ‘gut feeling’, managers would need to calculate a kind of average figure of the expected workload during the time period they want to forecast for.

-Seasonality of the business must also be considered.
+The seasonality of the business must also be considered.
 Did the company run a special promotion during a specific timeframe or did something extraordinary happen that might have caused an increased call volume?
 All this will have an influence on calculations and assumptions.
 Looking out for holiday seasons or national holidays has an additional impact on those calculations.

-Contact centre managers need to break down forecast calculations and bring them first to a monthly level, then daily level and see how the contact volume spreads through the day.
+Contact centre managers need to break down forecast calculations and bring them first to a monthly level, then a daily level and see how the contact volume spreads through the day.
 Their saved historical ACD (Automatic Call Distributor) data or the call arriving patterns volume data will give them some very detailed information.
-It quickly becomes clear that with more high-quality data at hand, their calculations become more precise, but the whole process is also very time consuming.
+It quickly becomes clear that with more high-quality data at hand, their calculations become more precise, but the whole process is also very time-consuming.

 By using an automated WFM system this workload definitely decreases, but it is important to understand that every automated system is only as good as the basic dataset it feeds from.
 In a remote working situation, it could happen that some of that data can’t be processed or historical data was not saved due to incompatibility of the system.
 When agents are not working in the office and are therefore not connected to those automated WFM systems, these issues of incompatibility can sometimes come into play.

 Cloud contact centres offer a huge advantage as they break up data silos and allow any analysing routine or process to access as much data as needed that has been generated in and from the contact centre over time.
-For those cloud systems it doesn’t make a difference whether agents are working in the office, from home, or any other location.
+For those cloud systems, it doesn’t make a difference whether agents are working in the office, from home, or any other location.
 In present times, where more and more agents are working from home, it is also more difficult for contact centre managers to gain direct insights of agents’ day to day workload.
 They can’t simply walk through the floors as they would have done in the past.

 When it comes to scheduling the contact centre workforce, contact centre managers need to consider two different aspects.